 Selections are Local and Network.
 If you select Local, the Boot Agent will attempt to boot from a local drive first, then attempt to boot from the network if local boot fails.
-With IBM Personal Computer (PC) systems, selecting Local also means that the adapter will let the system BIOS take over control of the Boot process.
-Therefore, based on the BIOS design for IBM PC systems, Local is the recommended setting.
+If you select Network, the Boot Agent will attempt to boot from the network first.